Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 Q: What are the criteria for acceptance into PAL?

-A: PAL admits students with language-based learning disabilities and/or AD/HD, who have intellectual ability ranging from at least average to superior, and who can understand and interact with college level material (i.e., analyze and synthesize abstract concepts).
+A: PAL admits students with diagnosed learning differences and/or AD/HD, who have intellectual ability ranging from at least average to superior, and who can understand and interact with college level material (i.e., analyze and synthesize abstract concepts).
 Further, students must have independent living skills and be motivated to participate as full partners in their learning (as revealed by attendance and commitment to PAL and other classes).

 Q: My testing does not provide a specific diagnosis.
 Should I still apply to PAL?